How to Treat Steroid Addiction in Nevada?

 Physical Health Effects of Steroid Addiction

-- Liver Damage: Prolonged steroid use can lead to liver tumors and cysts, as well as potentially causing peliosis hepatis (blood-filled cysts) in the liver.
+- Liver Damage: Prolonged steroid use leads to liver tumors and cysts, as well as potentially causing peliosis hepatis (blood-filled cysts) in the liver.

-- Endocrine System Disruption: Steroid abuse can disrupt the normal production of hormones, leading to testicular atrophy, reduced sperm count, infertility in men, and menstrual irregularities and infertility in women.
+- Endocrine System Disruption: Steroid abuse disrupts the normal production of hormones, leading to testicular atrophy, reduced sperm count, infertility in men, and menstrual irregularities and infertility in women.

-- Musculoskeletal Problems: While steroids initially enhance muscle growth, misuse can lead to tendon injuries, joint pain, and muscle cramps.
+- Musculoskeletal Problems: While steroids initially enhance muscle growth, misuse leads to tendon injuries, joint pain, and muscle cramps.

 Psychological Effects of Steroid Addiction

-- Mood Swings: Steroid use can lead to mood swings, including increased aggression (roid rage), irritability, and anxiety.
+- Mood Swings: Steroid use leads to mood swings, including increased aggression (roid rage), irritability, and anxiety.

-- Dependency and Withdrawal: Psychological dependence on steroids can occur, leading to withdrawal symptoms such as fatigue, mood swings, and insomnia when use is discontinued.
+- Dependency and Withdrawal: Psychological dependence on steroids occurs, leading to withdrawal symptoms such as fatigue, mood swings, and insomnia when use is discontinued.

 Social and Behavioral Effects of Steroid Addiction

 Treatment options for steroid addiction include discontinuation of anabolic androgenic steroid (AAS) use, management of withdrawal symptoms, and a combination of behavioral therapy with symptomatic treatments.
-According to AlShareef S’s 2023 study, ‘Anabolic Steroid Use Disorder’ published in StatPearls, specific management strategies include:
+Addressing comorbid behavioral and mental health issues, such as anxiety and depression, is important.

 Behavioral Therapies